 An ABC analysis is an inventory categorization technique that helps merchants find their most (and least) valuable products.It gives you greater inventory control and profitability by helping you identify the products that make—and cost—your business the most money.

 Inventory ABC classification is based on the Pareto principle, also known as the 80/20 rule.
 It classifies your inventory using three categories based on total revenue:

 - A grade.
 This is your best performing inventory: the money maker.
-A grade represents the specific inventory—in many cases, only a small percent of the total—that accounts for 80% of your revenue.
+The items with the highest annual consumption value and customer demand.
+The A grade represents the specific inventory—in many cases, only a small percent of the total—that accounts for 80% of your revenue.
 As your most valuable inventory, it should be protected and prioritized as much as possible.